+(ii) Historic cost convention(continued)

-- under the historical cost convention except for: - fair valuation of investments held at fair value through other comprehensive income (FVOCI); and - employees' end of service benefits (EOSB) carried at present value of related obligation using Projected Unit Credit Method. - using the accrual basis of accounting.
+- employees' end of service benefits (EOSB) carried at present value of related obligation using Projected Unit Credit Method. - using the accrual basis of accounting.

 (iii) Functional and presentation currency

 These financial statements are presented in Saudi Riyals, which is also the functional currency of the Company.